Trump says Defense Secretary Mattis could leave administration: 'He's sort of a Democrat'

 "Secretary Mattis is laser-focused on doing his job -- ensuring the US military remains the most lethal force on the planet," Pentagon spokesman Army Col. Robert Mannin said Sunday in response.

 Trump's comments come shortly after U.N.
 Ambassador Nikki Haley abruptly announced her resignation.
-They also highlight what some media reports have indicated is an unusually large number of high-level departures from the Trump administration -- although an analysis by the nonprofit Brookings Institution has said previous administrations lost a similar number of top officials in their initial years.
+They also highlight what some media reports have indicated is an unusually large number of high-level departures from the Trump administration -- figures recently contextualized in an analysis by the nonprofit Brookings Institution.

 "We have a great Cabinet.
 There are some people I'm not happy with."